darwinp/lean-experiments/README.md

 It would be great if you can share the following details.

 - The assumption being tested
-- Your hypotheses
+- Your hypothesis
-- How you tested your experiment
+- How you tested your hypothesis